Ensure the safe and proper use of chemicals by using a mobile app for your safety data sheets.

 This section gives details on the correct handling and storage of a chemical, including advice on handling incompatible substances.

 Exposure (Section 8)

-In this section indicates exposure limits, personal protective measures, and engineering controls to minimize possible hazards.
+This section of the SDS template indicates exposure limits, personal protective measures, and engineering controls to minimize possible hazards.

 Properties (Section 9)